Types of Africa Safari Camps

 These camps are ideal for people who place a high value on having access to the best locations, who plan to spend the majority of their time out exploring, and who appreciate comfort without the need for extra luxuries.

-This type of is common for lower cost mobile safaris, using smaller tents that may or may not be en-suite.
-Dome tents with a cot or bed roll and shared bathroom facilities are the most primitive form of accommodation used.
+This type of is common for lower-cost mobile safaris, using smaller tents that may or may not be en-suite.
+Dome tents with a cot or bed roll and shared bathroom facilities are the most primitive form of used.
 Some kits provide en-suite bathrooms with either pit toilets or chemical toilets.
-There are some high end private mobile camps that offer the seasonal camp accommodation level, providing the ultimate privilege of an exclusive experience with a private camp for just your party.
+There are some high-end private mobile camps that offer the seasonal level, providing the ultimate privilege of an exclusive experience with a private for just your party.

 Not all lodges offer peak .
-Many assume a lodge will be more luxurious than a tented camp, but this is not always the case.
+Many assume a will be more luxurious than a tented , but this is not always the case.
 It is also a misconception that they are safer than tented camps, however lodges can offer a buffer from the outdoors, which puts some travelers at ease.
-Some lodges offer a hotel-style experience, which usually costs less than tented camps, since they are larger properties with many accommodation units.
-Rooms offer a standardized hotel feel and layout, and food is usually buffet style.
+Some lodges offer a hotel-style experience, which usually costs less than tented camps, since they are larger properties with many units.
+Rooms offer a standardized hotel feel and layout, and food is usually buffet-style.
 Advantages generally are location and price to help stretch the budget.
 They also can offer flexibility for family groups with interleading rooms for parents with children.

-Boutique-style lodges offer an equally intimate experience as tented camps.
+Boutique-style lodges offer an equally intimate safari experience as tented camps.
 Rooms are often spread out across expansive grounds where activities can vary beyond wildlife safaris, such as coffee plantation tours, cultural outings, yoga, swimming pools, etc.

 Tented camps and lodges are extremely safe places to stay if you follow basic safety precautions and listen to your tour operators and local experts.